Board of Directors

-Launi Meili is the head coach of the Air Force Academy’s rifle program, where she has led the Falcons to seven straight appearances in the NCAA National Championships, with 30 team members earning All-American honors in smallbore and air rifle events.
+Launi Meili is the head coach of the Air Force Academy’s rifle program, where she has led the Falcons to eight straight appearances in the NCAA National Championships, with 30 team members earning All-American honors in smallbore and air rifle events.
 She shot for USA Shooting for 10 years, participating in two Olympic games, two PanAm Games and a World Championship.
 She produced three world records, three Olympic records, a world team championship and won the Olympic Gold Medal in Barcelona in 1992, becoming the first American woman ever to win gold in smallbore.
 She is a seven-time national champion in 3P rifle.
 She has authored Rifle: Steps to Success, a how-to book for shooters, available on Amazon.
 Mrs. Meili is honored to serve on the board of the CMP, which she says is THE quality organization in marksmanship and safety training.

 Ed Newell is employed by the Wyoming Judicial Branch.
 He spent twenty five years as a prosecutor in Fremont County and Sweetwater County, Wyoming.
 His prosecutorial career included many murder cases, including two capital cases.
 He enjoys officiating high school soccer competitions and shooting rifle and handgun competitions.
 He holds a B.A. degree from the University of Iowa and a J.D. from the University of Wyoming.